viswanc/eka/README.rst

   * 0440  Wrote the first builder.
   * 2018  Added a primitive JSON schema.
+  * 2200  Decided to use JSON Schema Draft 4, across the project, as it's the latest version, that's supported by multiple languages.
   * 2340  Improved the master schema.
   * 2345  Started validating the parsed structure.

+* 180203

+  * 0002  Decided to have case-sensitive values, as it simplifies the flow.

+* 180205

+  * 1840  Introduced commands (parse and build, instead of build as default), to ease development.
+  * 2125  Started using the masterSchema, to modify the structure (for setting default values).